 I then took a course in writing query letters conducted by literary agents.
 The feedback I received was that my letter did not need any revision at all.
 After joining my current critique group, one of my critique partners called me the "query letter whisperer."

-To be clear, I am currently represented and seeking to become a debut author.
 I would even hazard a guess that my early query letters were better than my stories.
 I have over two decades experience in human resources and helping people with their cover letters and resumes.
 So the dreaded query letter was not a dreary task for me.
 I have years of honed business letter writing skills to apply to the publishing industry.